salmanmkc/Azure-Data-Platform/README.md

 This project is here to... {to do}

 ## Pre-requisites:
-- An Azure Subscription with Contributor Access
+- An Azure Resource Gruop with Contributor Access

 # How to set up the project